What kind of insurance are you looking for?

 For those reasons, many insurers refuse to cover exotic cars outright.
 But if you’re required to have car insurance, you may have to look into a product variously called import car insurance, collector car insurance, classic car insurance, or speciality car insurance.
 Even then, some one-of-a-kind and vintage cars may be difficult to insure.

-If you financed or leased the car, make sure your car insurance policy explicitly comes with a component called gap insurance.
 While some people believe that exotic and performance cars don’t depreciate in value, the truth is that they all cars depreciate in value the moment you drive off the lot.
 Although it could increase your premiums even more, gap insurance covers the difference between the amount you owe on the loan and the value of the car after accounting for the amount by which the car has depreciated when the car gets stolen.

 Be careful when purchasing coverage for your sports car.
-Despite the cost, carriers may still impose a maximum reimbursement on claims you make for damage.
+Despite the cost, car insurance companies may still impose a maximum reimbursement on claims you make for damage.
 You may not be able to find a carrier that’ll replace the entire cost of your exotic car.
 Your car insurance policy should spell out exactly what the maximum liability for each is, so don’t sign on the dotted line before you know that you can afford to pay the remaining amount after a claim.

 One element that doesn’t change all that much between coverage for a traditional car and that of an exotic car is the deductible, which is the amount you have to pay out of pocket for a claim before the car insurance picks up the rest.
 Most deductibles fall between $500 and $1,000, regardless of the type of car.